CollectionBuilder/collectionbuilder.github.io/CONTRIBUTING.md

 - Include spaces for readability.
 For example, in Liquid `{% if site.example %}{{ site.example }}{% endif %}`, not `{%if site.example%}{{site.example}}{%endif%}`.
 - To improve readability, avoid excess white space and random indentations.
 - Indent using spaces.
 HTML, JS, CSS and related files should be indented using 4 spaces.
 YAML with 2 spaces.
-- Main/master branch should be code that is ready to go.
-Use feature branches for development.
 - Use `;` in metadata to denote multi-valued fields.
 - New features should be progressive--adding features, while maintaining backwards compatibility with existing data setups.
 If possible, sane defaults should be set in Liquid, so that projects lacking updated config variables will still function.
+- Main branch should be code that is ready to go.
+Use feature branches for development and provide meaningful commit messages.